NYU-CSE-Software-Engineering/cs-uy-4513-f25-team1/identity_feature_bdd/docs/logout_account.md

 # User Story
 As a logged-in user, I want to log out of my account so that I can secure my account when I'm done working.

-# Acceptance Criteria
-- When I click the "Logout" button, I am redirected to the login page.
+# Acceptance Criteria- When I click the "Logout" button, I am redirected to the login page.
 - I see the message "Signed out successfully."
 - My session is terminated so I can’t access protected pages anymore.
 - The logout button is visible only when I’m logged in.